unjs/serve-placeholder/README.md

 ## Handlers

-Theese are default handles.
+These are default handles.
 See [options](#options) section to see how to customize or disable them.

 Handler  | Extensions                                        | Mime type                |  Placeholder
 ---------|---------------------------------------------------|--------------------------|-------------------